thanos-io/thanos/docs/components/rule.md

 indicate connection, incompatibility or misconfiguration problems.

 * `prometheus_rule_evaluation_failures_total`.
 If greater than 0, it means that that rule failed to be evaluated, which results in either gap in rule or potentially ignored alert.
+This metric might indicate problems on the queryAPI endpoint you use.
 Alert heavily on this if this happens for longer than your alert thresholds.
 `strategy` label will tell you if failures comes from rules that tolerate [partial response](rule.md#partial-response) or not.

 * `prometheus_rule_group_last_duration_seconds < prometheus_rule_group_interval_seconds`  If the difference is large, it means